 In the medium term, it is the strategy of CLN to manage the Group's impacts on the economy, environment, people, and human rights in a manner which is consistent with best practice in our sector and aligned with the principles of important social responsibility initiatives such as those promoted by the United Nations, the Paris Agreement, and the ILO.
-Our long-term vision is that CLN Group will be fully aligned with the United Nations Vision Statement and the goals of the Paris Agreement on climate change.
-CLN confirmed our commitment to the United Nations initiatives by signing the Statement from Business Leaders for Renewed Global Cooperation in 2020 and continues to submit a Communication on Progress Report each year in support of the Ten Principles of the United Nations Global Compact on human rights, labour, environment, and anticorruption.
-CLN's medium- and long-term strategy is supported by numerous indicators which are regularly monitored by our corporate departments on at least a quarterly basis.
+I have confirmed CLN's continued support of the United Nations Global Compact initiative and its principles by signing the corresponding Statement from the Chief Executive Officer on 28 March 2023.
+CLN will continue make public an annual disclosure to our stakeholders in support of the Ten Principles of the United Nations Global Compact on human rights, labour, environment, and anti-corruption by adhering to the UN Policy on Communication on Progress, which is effective from 2023.